 For investors saving for the longer term, or for those that can handle a bit more risk, it may make sense to invest in a diversified portfolio of stocks and bonds.
 Doing so would enable them to save significantly more over the long term, even if they invest in a relatively safe portfolio of investments.
 The chart below shows the estimated return of a portfolio invested in 50% U.S. bonds and 50% U.S. stocks, versus one that was left in cash, as well as one that was invested in short term Treasuries.

 Savers interested in investing their money without having to worry about choosing among individual products may find the best of both worlds in a robo-advisor.
 These services, like Betterment and Wealthfront, allow savers to select investments based on their goals instead of having to do homework on specific stocks or mutual funds.

 In the past, investing was harder than saving.
 Investors often needed a significant amount of money just to open an investing account, had to work through a middleman and would spend hours researching companies to pick the “best” investments.

 Today, investors have more options than ever.
 New offerings, like Acorns and Betterment, offer savers different investing strategies, while traditional brokerage accounts offer a variety of lower-cost investments, easy-to-understand web apps and the freedom to chart your own course.

 Regardless of whether you choose to save or invest, it’s important to be sure to tailor your choice to your individual appetite for risk and timeline to be sure that you’re on track to meet your goals.
-While investors expose themselves to more risk with a brokerage account (including the risk of losing money), they have the potential to earn significantly more.
+While investors expose themselves to more risk with a brokerage account, they have the potential to earn significantly more.